investindex/Fund/README.md

 Potential additions to these portfolios, including asset classes beyond stocks and bonds, are discussed in the [advanced topics](https://github.com/investindex/Advanced).
 In particular, the diversification benefits of managed futures are impressive.
 We also cover real estate, gold, cryptocurrency, and other assets.

 A reader might wonder why some of the portfolios below from large asset managers have mid cap funds, while the complex portfolio here does not.
-Avantis and DFA don't use a mid cap category: their small cap and large cap funds cover the entire range of market caps.
+Small cap and large cap funds from Avantis and DFA cover the entire range of market caps.
 So nothing is missing.
 You could include [AVMV](https://www.avantisinvestors.com/avantis-investments/avantis-us-mid-cap-value-etf/) in the complex portfolio to add more weight to mid cap stocks if you wanted.

 &nbsp;